Home Compare ADDT-B.ST vs WCC

 Addtech AB (publ.) vs WESCO International: Which Stock Looks Stronger in 2026?

-WESCO International holds the cleaner structural position, with the lead spread across valuation and growth.
-Addtech AB (publ.) still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with WESCO International carrying a narrow edge on valuation.
+Addtech AB (publ.) still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ADDT-B.ST: STOXX 600, WCC: Russell 1000).